 From trendy superfoods to the latest cooking techniques, chefs, foodies and health junkies are always searching for that next “it” thing.
-We asked nutrition experts to tell us about the foods that will likely be trending this year — some are becoming cult classics, others are completely new to the game.
+We asked nutrition experts to tell us about the foods that will likely be trending in 2018 — some are becoming cult classics, others are completely new to the game.

 1. ACTIVATED CHARCOAL